swashata/wca-wpackio-2018-talk/script.md

 So let me ask you this.
 Was it fun?

+## Recap

+Let's take a step back and revisit what we learnt today.

+Front-end tooling is

+[read from presentation].

 ## Thank you

 Thank you everyone, for following through my presentation here.
-I know I have messed a few things up and hopefully I won't do the same again when we all come back next year, yeah?
+I know I have messed a few things up and hopefully I won't, when we all come back next year, yeah?

 And I would like to thank the awesome organizers of WCA, who gave me the opportunity